mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

   os_version;
 ```

 Note the `PARTITION BY DATE(date)` in the statement.
 This makes it so BigQuery will partition the table by date.
-This isn't too big a deal for mozregression (where even the size of unaggregated data is very small) but [can be a godsend for datasets where each day is hundreds of gigabytes or terrabytes big](https://docs.telemetry.mozilla.org/cookbooks/bigquery/optimization.html).
+This isn't too big a deal for mozregression (where even the size of unaggregated data is very small) but [can be a godsend for datasets where each day is hundreds of gigabytes or terabytes big](https://docs.telemetry.mozilla.org/cookbooks/bigquery/optimization.html).

 Go ahead and add this to your pull request.
 Now that we have an initial table definition, we can create a table using this command (if you're not in data engineering, you might have to get someone to run this for you as it implies modifying what we have in production):